 Set on the banks of the Danube River, Vienna is a city that combines grand opulence, imperial palaces, and baroque streetscapes, with a charmingly modern way of life and vibrant culture.
 Vienna has been ranked as the most liveable city in the world for the last 10 years in a row, and frequently tops lists of the best places to visit on earth!

 It’s a city with a rich history stretching back nearly 2,000 years.
 For a long time, it was one of the most powerful cities on earth and it has consistently been a global hub for culture and creativity!
+We absolutely fell in love with the Austrian capital when we visited visited Vienna.
+The combination of incredible baroque palaces with modern vibes were just enchanting.

 There’s plenty to see and do during your Vienna mini-break, from archaic buildings and world-class culinary experiences to lively nights out and getting immersed in the cool coffee house culture.
 Not to mention its top-notch music venues and epic sporting activities!